 Oswald's will set up you up with all of your "road-trip" essentials, including autograph books, hats, bags, antenna toppers, key chains and travel mugs.

-Los Feliz Five and Dive is a "one-stop shop", featuring collections of clothing and other souvenirs inspired by railways and trolleys as well as character merchandise featuring Mickey and friends in retro mood styling.
+Los Feliz Five and Dime is a "one-stop shop", featuring collections of clothing and other souvenirs inspired by railways and trolleys as well as character merchandise featuring Mickey and friends in retro mood styling.
 You'll also find a large selection of hats, which can be personalized with your name.

-The biggest store on Buena Vista Street, Elias and Company pays tribute to the opulent department stores of yesteryear, and carries clothing and other merchandise featuring retro-style attraction poster art, plus a selection of men's period fedoras and executive-style accessories.
+The biggest store on Buena Vista Street, Elias and Company pays tribute to the opulent department stores of yesteryear, carrying clothing for the whole family, plus a large selection of acccessories, include fine handbags.

 Kingswell Camera Shop